TMR2005/GaneshaChatBot/setup.md

 #### a.
 Install ffmpeg
 ffmpeg is required for audio processing and must be accessible from your system's PATH.

 Windows: Download the binaries from ffmpeg.org and add the bin folder to your system's PATH.
+Or in your cmd , do winget ffmpeg

 macOS (using Homebrew): brew install ffmpeg